 - Now, bring your left foot towards your right foot on the top of the step

 - Bend the right knee and then gradually step back down using your other foot

 - Now, bring your right foot down near the other foot present on the ground.

 You will need to perform these steps to do a step-up exercise.

 Posterior chain muscles, including the hamstrings and the glutes, are the target muscles of this exercise.
 The step-up exercise also targets the quadriceps, which gives you overall more muscular lower limbs.
 People with relatively weaker legs or who need to run and perform running sports can use this exercise.

 The step-up exercise is ideal for those who want to target all major muscle groups of the legs and the hips.
 You get overall better performance of your pelvic core and your lower limbs.
 Also, it is excellent for improving balance in the body as it gives a better range of motion to the body.
 Finally, as you perform this exercise regularly, you get an overall better muscle tone in your legs.

 Physical Skill it Improves.

-Running and sports that involve running require strong and flexible lower limbs.
-The step-up exercise improves the overall stamina in the legs.
-It also works in muscle toning of the lower limbs that result in better performance.
+Running and sports that involve running require solid and flexible lower limbs.
+The step-up exercise improves the overall stamina of the legs.
+It also works in muscle toning of the lower limbs, resulting in better performance.
 People who play football or basketball can take advantage of practicing this activity regularly.
 You can get better results if you add weight to your exercise.